 Pemba grass forms a very thick sod.
 This enables it to completely out-crowd weeds.

 This grass can grow very aggressively.
-It therefore requires frequent mowing to keep it spreading, to control weeds and to keep it looking nice.
+It therefore requires frequent mowing to keep it growing well, and to control weeds and to keep it looking nice.